Jermaine Beal: VOO Verviers-Pepinster (2011–2012)

 On August 9, 2011, Beal signed a one-year contract with Belgian team VOO Verviers-Pepinster.
 The team finished the 2011–12 season on the bottom of the league table with a 5–27 record.
 Beal appeared in 31 games and averaged 11.2 points, 2.1 rebounds and 1.6 assists per game.

 Minas (2012–2013)

 On September 21, 2012, after a successful trial period, Beal signed with Brazilian team Minas.
 He scored a season-best 28 points against Suzano on February 14, 2013.
 Minas finished the regular season in ninth place with a 16–18 record and lost in the first round of the playoffs.
 Beal appeared in 37 games and averaged 16.7 points, 2.6 rebounds, 2.4 assists and 1.1 steals per game.

 Perth Wildcats (2013–2016)

 2013–14 season

 On September 2, 2013, Beal signed with the Perth Wildcats in Australia for the 2013–14 NBL season.
-The Wildcats secured Beal to partner James Ennis as its import pairing in the quest for the club's sixth NBL championship.
+He and James Ennis went on form the most potent and entertaining import duo in the league.
 While Ennis stole the headlines all season, Beal became a revelation himself toward the back-end of the season.